JeruCrs/JeruCrs/README.md

 ## Hi, I'm Jerusain Carasi 👨‍🦱
-I'm a career-shifter from Quality Assurance to Data Analytics, currently building my skills through self-study and hands-on projects.
-My background in Quality Assurance taught me the importance of validating requirements, identifying inconsistencies, paying attention to details, and approaching problems analytically.
-I'm now applying those skills to working with data from validating, cleaning, and standardizing datasets to exploring patterns, creating visualizations, and turning findings into actionable insights.
-I particularly enjoy the process of taking raw and messy data, making it reliable and understandable, and transforming it into meaningful reports and dashboards that can support better decision-making.
+I’m an aspiring Data Analyst with a background in Quality Assurance, currently developing my data analytics skills through self-study and hands-on projects.
+My experience in QA, including validating requirements, identifying inconsistencies, paying close attention to detail, and approaching problems analytically, has provided me with a strong foundation for working with data.

+I’m applying these skills to data analytics by validating, cleaning, and standardizing datasets, exploring patterns and trends, creating visualizations, and translating findings into meaningful insights.
+I particularly enjoy transforming raw and messy data into reliable, structured, and understandable information, and turning that information into reports and dashboards that can support data-driven decision-making.

 ## 🛠️ Skills and Tools
 - 📈 **Data Visualization:** Power BI, Microsoft Excel